nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

   ```

 Take the previous Producer command block as an example, the **msg-value**
-parameter has the value of a JSON string that follows the following Avro
+parameter has the value of a JSON string that follows the specified Avro
-schema definition:
+schema definition, an example of which is as below:
 ```json
 {
   "type": "record",